 As a coach, you may be inclined to present information in a way that makes sense to your learning style, but maybe not to all your athletes.
 Knowing we all have our own unique preferences for learning means that:

 For coaches, there is a need for adjustment between learner and coach: sometimes the athlete and coach’s preferences are complementary, sometimes antagonistic, and of course sometimes collusive if they both tend to go for the same style in the cycle.

 Being unaware of learning styles and what the athlete and coach preferences are, creates space for major neglect of some styles and this can prove to be a major obstacle to learning.
 Therefore skill and performance improvement is negatively impacted.

 Starting with an athletes learning preference and then developing other learning styles within the coaching experience will allow you to build depth and further develops the athletes skills in learning more effectively and efficiently.

 We’ve covered quite a complex topic in this learning styles article and if you have any questions or would like to discuss this further, we’re here to help.
 Please contact us.

-If you’ve enjoyed this article, you may also like to read more about on the importance of effective communication.
-See our articles on ‘Delivering Feedback to Your Athletes’ and ‘Research Study Shows Communication Key to Success’.
+If you’ve enjoyed this article, you may also like to read more about the importance of effective communication.
+See our article on ‘Delivering Feedback to Your Athletes’.

 At Athlete Assessments, we’re here to provide you with excellence in service and here to help you be your best.
 If there is anything we can assist you with, please contact us.